Linnyp/blogtest/blog/bitcoin_ordinals_guide.md

 ### Key Takeaways (TL;DR)

-• **Bitcoin Ordinals = True Digital Ownership**: Your digital assets are permanently stored on Bitcoin, not just referenced by it
+- **Bitcoin Ordinals = True Digital Ownership**: Your digital assets are permanently stored on Bitcoin, not just referenced by it
-• **Stored Directly on Bitcoin Blockchain**: No external servers, no broken links, no rugpulls
+- **Stored Directly on Bitcoin Blockchain**: No external servers, no broken links, no rugpulls
-• **Different from Traditional NFTs**: The data IS the asset, not just a pointer to the asset
+- **Different from Traditional NFTs**: The data IS the asset, not just a pointer to the asset
-• **Growing Ecosystem**: Real utility beyond just collectibles, with gaming, music, documents, and interactive apps
+- **Growing Ecosystem**: Real utility beyond just collectibles, with gaming, music, documents, and interactive apps

-[Start your ordinals journey with Ord-x today and start earning points →] < INSERT CTA PROMPTING CONNECTING WALLET

-**OR**

-Stay in the Loop

-Don't miss out on the latest developments in the ordinals space:

-• **Weekly Ordinals Insights**: Curated news and analysis
-• **Platform Updates**: New features and improvements
-• **Community Highlights**: Showcasing amazing community creations

-[Join Our Educational Newsletter →] INSERT LEAD MAGNET OFFERING FREE NEWSLETTER

 ## Additional Resources

 ### Essential Terms Glossary

-**Bitcoin**: The first and most secure cryptocurrency and blockchain network

 **Satoshi**: The smallest unit of Bitcoin (1 Bitcoin = 100,000,000 satoshis)

+**Rare Sats**: Satoshis with special properties or inscriptions

 **Ordinals Protocol**: The system for tracking and inscribing individual satoshis